deatrich/linux-home-server/linux-server.md

 I use the Test area initially for testing from various devices; that is, create and delete files in the test directory.

-I would put my old Music files in 'Music' so that it can be accessed from various devices 24x7.
-You can either keep the permissions as nobody:nogroup so that other people in your home network can help manage the collection, or you can change ownership so that only you manage them from your desktop:
+As an example I put my old Music files in 'Music' so that it could be accessed from various devices 24x7.
+You can either keep the permissions as *nobody:nogroup*, allowing other people in your home network to help manage the collection, or you can change ownership so that only you manage them locally.
+In this example my login name is 'myname' with group 'mygroup':

 ~~~~ {.shell}
     $ du -sh /data/shared/Music/